 Day 1 Lima

-Arrive in Lima at any time, there are no planned activities so check into our hotel and enjoy the city. *Please note: if you have pre-booked the Peru Adrenaline Bundle your CEO will inform you upon arrival when you will see each activity throughout your tour: full day rafting (Day 3 - Cuzco) and half-day horseback riding (Day 9 - Cuzco).
-For more information on the shows see the Optional Activities section. *Please note that hot water shortages and power outages can be fairly common in Latin America (even in upgraded hotels and private homes).
+Arrive in Lima at any time, there are no planned activities so check into our hotel and enjoy the city.
+Please note that hot water shortages and power outages can be fairly common in Latin America (even in upgraded hotels and private homes).
 We appreciate your patience and understanding that these occurrences are outside of our control.
 Peru is frequently referred to as the 'Land of the Incas'.
 It is true that the Incas formed the greatest empire on the continent and left mysterious cities such as Machu Picchu.
 However, it is important to remember that the Incas were the only the last in a long series of Peruvian civilizations spanning several thousand years and the ruins of many of these earlier civilizations can also be visited.
 Peru is made up of three main geographical areas: the Andes, the Amazon and the desert coastal area; during this trip we concentrate on the Andean region of both Peru and Bolivia.
 Known as the City of Kings, Peru’s capital city Lima was founded by Francisco Pizarro on the Day of the Three Kings (Epiphany) in 1535.
 The Plaza de Armas is the heart of old Lima, and it is here you find the Cathedral, Government Palace and Archbishop’s Palace.
 The Cathedral dates back to the 1700s and houses the remains of the conquistador Pizarro.
 To get a feel for colonial Lima, take a cab to the Plaza de Armas and watch the changing of the Palace Guard in the afternoon.
 Walk the streets surrounding the Jirón de la Unión for great examples of Spanish-colonial architecture and to get a taste for life in a large South American city.
 An optional city tour visits many of the city’s highlights.
 There are many fine museums in and around the city, including the Museo Rafael Larco Herrera, which houses an equally impressive collection of pottery, mummies and textiles from the Paracas and Nazca cultures.
 The more affluent coastal districts of Miraflores, Barranco and San Isidro offer good nightlife and cafés all within walking distance.
 Limeños (Lima’s residents) are friendly, and the city is filled with excellent restaurants; seafood lovers in particular should be sure to try a ceviche, for which Lima is well known.

 Day 2-3 Cusco (2B)

 Transfer to the airport with our local representative in Lima for the flight to Cusco (the flight usually departs early – we can leave the hotel as early as 4:00 am).
 In Cusco meet your G Adventures Tour Leader at the airport and transfer to the hotel.
 Spend today relaxing and exploring the fascinating city of Cusco.
+Please note that if you booked the Adrenaline Theme Pack on Day 3 you will be picked up from your hotel at approx 8:00 for the fantastic opportunity to raft in Class III and IV rapids.
+You will return back to your hotel around 17:00.
 Cusco is the continent’s oldest continuously inhabited city, and the hub of the South American travel network.
 The city attracts travellers who come not just to visit a unique destination but also to experience an age-old culture very different from their 20th century way of life; one could easily spend a week just in and around the area.
 Inca-built stone walls line most of the central streets and you don't have to go far to see other major Inca ruins.
 It is a city steeped in history, tradition and legend.
 Cusco’s numerous colonial churches are one of the city’s most common sights.
 The Cathedral was started in 1559 and took 100 years to build; it is also one of the city’s greatest repositories of colonial art.
 Immediately in front of the entrance is a vault containing the remains of the famous Inca historian, Garcilaso de la Vega.
 Also worth visiting are the churches of La Compañía, La Merced and San Francisco.
 While most ruins are just outside of the city, the main ruin within is that of the Coricancha, once the Inca Empire's richest temple.
 Today the ruin forms the base of the colonial church of Santo Domingo.
 During Inca times this temple was literally covered with gold, but within months of the arrival of the first conquistadors this incredible wealth had all been melted down.
 It is left to the individual imagination to envision the magnificence of the original structure.
 There are several good museums in Cusco, including the Archaeological Museum, which also houses a small art museum, the Regional History Museum and the Religious Art Museum.
 Our best advice for exploring Cusco is to wear a comfortable pair of shoes, arm yourself with a city map and set off to explore!
 Note: when you arrive in Cusco the altitude and resulting lack of oxygen may affect you.
 It may take a little time to acclimatize to this, but before long you probably will not even notice it.
 Just take it easy for the first day or two, and cut back on alcohol and cigarette consumption to minimize the effects.
 You may also find that your appetite is reduced.
 This is no cause for alarm, but simply a reaction to the altitude.
 Be sure to drink plenty of water and do not attempt too much in any given day.
 Approximate Distance: 572km Estimated Travel Time: 2.30 hours

 Day 4 Sacred Valley/Ollantaytambo (1B,1L)